tarek-hassan-FE/myreads/README.md

 # MyReads Project

-This is a practice project on React from the Udacity Nanodegree
+This is a practice project on React from the Udacity Nanodegree  where you can categorize books on "shelves" of ["currently raeding", "want to read" or "read"].
+You can also search new books and add them to your shelves.

 ## TL;DR